tbiryajh/R-Analysis-of-League-of-Legends-Dataset/README.md

 # R-Analysis-of-League-of-Legends-Dataset
 Utilized R and R Studio to perform an analysis of a dataset collected from ranked matches of the video game League of Legends.
-From Kaggle: https://www.kaggle.com/datasnaek/league-of-legends
+From Kaggle: https://www.kaggle.com/datasnaek/league-of-legends.
+This analysis was submitted as a course project for Syracuse University's IST687 Applied Data Science.
+This was a collaborative effort, but I have omitted code that was not authored by me.